 - Sponsor/exhibitor presence is fully engaged.

 - More cost-effective than the other scenarios

-- Perception of devaluing local audience (as key executives are not flown in)
+- Perception of devaluing local audience (key executives are not flown in).

 We believe that the jury is still out in terms of the long-term future of hybrid.
 Undoubtedly the changing landscape of how people do business in a post-Covid world will continue to evolve.
 Virtual platforms and collaborative tools are here to stay but how this will manifest itself once the pandemic is over only time will tell.

-To discuss anything mentioned in this article or if you need assistance to reach your hybrid heaven, get in contact today via email@example.com or give us a call on +44 (0)330 460 6007.
+To discuss anything mentioned in this article or if you need assistance to reach your hybrid heaven, email us today or give us a call on +44 (0)330 460 6007.